female financial advisor talking to couple image

 7. Respect your clients’ time.

-• Accommodating for your client’s schedule.
+• Accommodating for your clients’ scheduled.

 • Arriving on time and remaining focused.